Axolotlpi/astro-blog-template/README.md

 # Astro Blog Template

-This template is meant to be a starting point for a blog, or similar article site based on Astro js and biased towards using Sanity io.
+This template is meant to be my go to for a blog or similar article site based on Astro js and biased towards using Sanity io.

 This is by no means generic to any use case and is mainly for my preferences, but feel free to use it if you like.

 **This template was based off of Jaydan Urwin's "[Astro Sanity Minimal Starter](http://https://github.com/jaydanurwin/astro-sanity-minimal-starter 'Astro Sanity Minimal Starter')"
 Thank you Jaydan for the good SEO**

-### Features
+### Features:

 - RSS
 - Structured Data in JSONLD format